Death of Berkin Elvan: Events

-On 16 June 2013, Berkin Elvan was in an area where the Gezi Park protests unfolded near his home in Okmeydanı, Istanbul.
+On 16 June 2013, Berkin was in an area where the Gezi Park protests unfolded near his home in Okmeydanı, Istanbul.
 That day his mother wanted to go out and buy bread, but Berkin said that the streets were too dangerous and because he was younger, he could run faster in case of an emergency.
-He was later hit on the head by a tear gas canister fired by the police officer Fatih Dalgalı.
-Elvan fell into a coma and died 269 days later on 11 March 2014.
+He was later hit on the head by a tear gas canister fired by police officer Fatih Dalgalı.
+Berkin fell into a coma and died 269 days later on 11 March 2014.
 His funeral was held in Istanbul on March 12 and attended by thousands of people.
-He was buried at the Feriköy Cemetery, Istanbul.
+He was buried at the Feriköy Cemetery in Istanbul.

 Investigation and trial

 On 12 March 2014, four police officers testified for the ongoing investigation concerning the case of Berkin Elvan's injury during the Gezi protests.
 Overall, 18 police officers testified as suspects in the investigation, including these four.
 The prosecution evaluated the footage of the surveillance cameras for three years until they were able to identify and prosecute Dalgalı.
 He was prosecuted for manslaughter on 6 April 2017, but the court decided not to issue an arrest warrant for Dalgalı.
 On 3 February 2020, the gendarmery issued a report mentioning that Elvan was partly to blame for his own death, since he was in an area of protests.
 After two more hearings in 2021, Dalgalı was sentenced to 16 years and 8 months in prison, but the court abstained from ordering an arrest for Dalgalı.